id101010/ansible-archlinux/doc/INSTALL_EFI.md

 ## 4. Install bootloader

 One limitation of this partitioning is that the key to unlock the rootfs needs to be entered twice.
-Once for grub to fint `/boot` and once for the initramfs.
+Once for grub to find `/boot` and once for the initramfs to access your root.
-There are two solutions to this: The first one is to create a separate, unencrypted `/boot` partition.
-The second is to embedd a key into your initramfs.
+There are two solutions to this:
+- The first one is to create a separate, unencrypted `/boot` partition.
+- The second is to embedd a key into your initramfs.
-I choose the second approach as an unencrypted `/boot` poses potential risks to a system.
+I choose the second approach, as an unencrypted `/boot` poses potential risks to a system.
 So there are some extra steps we need to take.

 Create a keyfile and add it to your LUKS partition.
 ```bash